 Assistant Leaders/Student Learning Assistants

 The assistant leader or student learning assistant is an individual who does not serve as the primary leader for purposes of instruction but nevertheless assists with academic instruction or logistical support in some essential capacity.
 Assistant leaders are often faculty members, staff members, graduate assistants, undergraduate assistants, or non-academic professionals.
 A faculty leader’s spouse or family members may participate as assistant leaders or student learning assistants if their roles are integral to the program’s academic or logistical structure.
 Faculty must define and justify in writing these individuals' roles as assistant leaders as part of the proposal review process.
-To cover their travel expenses, assistant leaders or student learning assistants may include these expenses in the Program Budget as a faculty leader or assistant leader expense (and therefore may be passed on to students or non-student participants as a student program expense); may use tuition revenues, if they or the faculty leader indicate "travel" on a Compensation Contract; or must pay a Program Fee equal to the student program expenses minus the OIP Administrative Fee.
-If assistant leaders are K-State employees and intend to allocate any tuition revenues toward salary or DRA, they must provide their own Compensation Contracts at the time of proposal submission.
-All assistant leaders or student learning assistants should complete and commit Education Abroad program applications in order to participate.
+To cover their travel expenses, assistant leaders or student learning assistants may include these expenses in the Program Budget as a faculty leader or assistant leader expense (and therefore may be passed on to students or non-student participants as a student program expense); their academic department can agree to support the costs of the assistant leader; or they must pay a Program Fee equal to the student program expenses minus the OIP Administrative Fee.

 Students, of course, are the primary audience for a faculty-led program.
 They may be Kansas State or non-Kansas-State students; degree-seeking or non-degree-seeking; and either earning credit or auditing the associated course.
 If earning credit for the program, all students pay in-state tuition for the credits undertaken.
 All students must pay applicable tuition and fees, and the full Program Fee for the study tour, which constitutes the student program expenses for the study tour that are included in the Program Budget.
 In addition, all students must complete and commit Education Abroad program applications and gain faculty leader permission in order to participate.